kwkraus/HOW-Sessions/sessions/asp-net-core/docs/5-Production Ready Apps.md

 }
 ```

-ASP.NET Core will try to create a new IndexModel and recognize that it's asking for an ILogger.
-It will inject the configured logger for the application where we can utilize the event logging APIs.
+When an IndexModel class is created, ASP.NET Core will recognize that it's asking for an ILogger.
+It will inject the configured logger for the application and we can call logging APIs.

 To log an event, we can add the following code to the `OnGet()` method.
 Add the following line of code to the if statement for the "throw" check.
 This will log a critical event just prior to throwing the exception.